 CRWR majors must take a minimum of 3 credits in at least 4 genres.
-A maximum of 12 credits is allowed per course code, except CRWR 440 which has a maximum of 6 credits per course code.
+A maximum of 18 credits is allowed per genre (e.g. Dramatic Writing for Screen, which could include CRWR 406 or CRWR 416); except CRWR 420 and CRWR 440 which have a maximum of 6 credits per course code.
 Not every class is offered every term.